cdot65/paloaltonetworks-automation-examples/python/pan-os-object-search/README.md

     # inform user that the script is starting
     logging.info("Script execution started.")

-    # retrieve the list of prefixes from settings.yaml
+    # retrieve the list of prefixes from the command-line argument or settings.yaml file
+    if args.prefix:
+        prefixes = args.prefix.split(",")
+    else:
         prefixes = settings.prefixes

     # pull in our configuration objects
     address_groups, address_objects = grab_config()